Water damage is a considerable danger for a home, and it happens more frequently than you might realize.

 Changes in Texture

-In addition to discoloration, walls may have cracking, bubbling, peeling paint or wallpaper, or sections of soggy drywall.
+In addition to discoloration, walls may have cracking, bubbling, peeling paint or wallpaper, or sections of soggy drywall that requires repairs.
 Keep an eye out for warping, sagging, and expansion, as well.

 Water accumulation is one of the most obvious and most frightening signs of water damage.
 Look for areas of standing or pooling water or small seeps in the affected area of the ceiling.
 Water accumulation is also common in water-damaged basements, since there is no place left for the water to go.